We will be closed at 12pm - 3pm on April 3rd We will be closed on April 4th in observance of Good Friday.

 The CU transitioned yet again during the next decade with a website, new data processing system, computers at our branches, debit cards, home banking, three new ATMs, and the opening of our third branch in Harbor Springs in 2004, along with many new loan products and financial services.

 The fourth branch opened in the old Rotary Park location in 2016 and has been a real hit as one of our busiest locations.
-The strong growth continues today as the CU has grown well past the $140 million asset mark and now has most any product or service you could think of.
+The strong growth continues today as the credit union has grown to serve over 10,000 members with more than $250 million in assets.
+We now offer virtually any product or service you could think of — from a full range of loans and accounts to convenient digital tools that make banking easier than ever.

-St. Francis X FCU remains one of the strongest financial institutions in the country.
-We take pride in providing the absolute best value in banking that we know of, along with state of the art technology.
-We have some of the best folks around to serve you, too.
-Let us know how we can help—simply call, click or stop by!
+St. Francis X Federal Credit Union remains one of the strongest financial institutions in the country.
+We take pride in providing the absolute best value in banking, along with state-of-the-art technology and some of the friendliest folks around to serve you.
+Let us know how we can help — simply call, click, or stop by!

-St. Francis Credit Union, friends serving neighbors since 1951.
+St. Francis X Federal Credit Union — friends serving neighbors since 1951.

 Welcome to the neighborhood.
 If you have any questions about Our History, feel free to drop by any convenient branch or give us call.
 We’re looking forward to showing you what makes us truly unique.